clean-code-craft-tcq-3/assignments/small-recap.md

 # Recap of naming

-- File names named as function names - need to use nouns such that it gives an indication of the concepts or content.
-For ex. get_color_and_pair_number.py , here the file name used is like a function name.
+- File names as function names - need to use nouns such that it denotes the purpose of the file.
+For example- get_color_and_pair_number.py , here the file name used is like a function name.
+A name like color_pair_translation.py would express its purpose.
-- Funtion names should be indicating an action or what it does. ex.
-ColorCatalogue() could be named as PrintColorCatalogue()
+- A function name needs to indicate its action.
+Example- ColorCatalogue() could be named as PrintColorCatalogue()
-- Choose right funtion name - function name MapColornamestoPairnumber() gives a first impression that the names and pair number are mapped and could be used in the program somewhere.
-But in fact all it was doing was just print the manual. hence renaming to a suitable name is necessary
+- Function name MapColornamestoPairnumber() gives a first impression that the names and pair number are mapped and could be used in the program somewhere.
+But in fact all it was doing was just print the manual.
+Hence renaming to a suitable name is necessary
-- Usage of magic numbers - for now the number of minor colors and major colors combination add to 25 if thisnumber is used, this poses a problem when the color codes are extended in future
+- Usage of magic numbers - for now the number of minor colors and major colors combination add to 25.
+However, the number 25 in a corner of the code would be forgotten when we add more colors.

 ```c
 void MapColornamestoPairnumber() {